Pediatric Dental Trauma

 Pediatric dental trauma affects an estimated 25 percent of school children at some point, and 33 percent of people before their 19th birthday.
 Fortunately, our highly skilled team is ready to meet any pediatric dental challenge.
-Our specialist have extra training to handle pediatric traumas.
+Our specialists have extra training to handle pediatric traumas.

 We always make our best effort to treat emergencies the same day and will see your child as quickly as possible.
 After hours, please call our office and speak to the on-call doctor for further instructions.
 If the emergency is serious or life-threatening, call 911 or head straight to the closest emergency room.
-In our office you always get a doctor, not an answering service.
+In our office, you always get a doctor, not an answering service.

 Types of Dental Trauma

 There are many different types of dental trauma.
 Some of the most commonly seen include:

 - Knocked Out Tooth

 - Soft Tissue Laceration

 - Damage to Bone Structures

 Although many cases of pediatric dental trauma are due to accidents or bad luck, certain factors do increase the potential risks.
 These include: